 Hamilton in the news!
-We've had a host of cool stories written about our museum and you can link to them here.
+We've had a host of cool partnerships and projects.
+Find more links below.

 Field Notes: Two Rivers Edition

 Hamilton Wood Type & Printing Museum and Field Notes partnered up to create an amazing array of letterpress printed beauties.
 These pocket perfect notebooks are bound with covers printed by Jim Moran on the 1961 Heidelburg GT Windmill Press.
 Over 200 hours of printing, 75,000 impressions, and a lot of love went into the project.
 Check out the beautiful videos and interviews Field Notes put together here, and read Jim's blog post about the full experience here.